onlyquake/xonotic-wiki/Names.markdown

 The voting
 ----------

-**As to stay true and share a little laugh, here’s the piratepad copy of actual names, votes, and whatnot that happened during brainstorming:**
+**As to stay true and share a little laugh, here's the piratepad copy of actual names, votes, and whatnot that happened during brainstorming:**

 ### Picks

-Suggested names by everyone, please don’t repeat
+Suggested names by everyone, please don't repeat
 Lets just combine them in a large list, no names added.
 This will remove redundancy.

 ### Criteria: